-Proposition 8 passed on November 4, 2008 with 52.3% of voters supporting the measure, effectively banning same-sex marriage in California.9 The 18,000 same-sex marriages that occurred before the passing of Proposition 8 remained legitimate.
+Proposition 8 passed on November 4, 2008 with 52.3% of voters supporting the measure, effectively banning same-sex marriage in California.15 While the proposition did pass, the 18,000 same-sex marriages that occurred before the passing of Proposition 8 did remain legitimate.

 Those in favor of same-sex marriage fought against the claims of anti-gay advocates, arguing that the United States of America was founded on the principle that all people are created equally.
-By enacting Proposition 8, same-sex couples are denied a freedom that other citizens benefit from.
+In their view, by enacting Proposition 8, same-sex couples are denied a freedom that other citizens benefit from.
 These advocates also draw upon California’s constitutional clause on equal protection under the law for all, regardless of race or gender.

-On August 4, 2010, Chief California district judge Vaughn Walker struck down Proposition 8, deeming the piece of legislation unconstitutional.
-In Walker’s 136-page decision, he stated that “Proposition 8 fails to advance any rational basis in singling out gay men and lesbians for denial of a marriage license.”2
+Things started to change on August 4, 2010, Chief California district judge Vaughn Walker struck down Proposition 8, deeming the piece of legislation unconstitutional.
+In Walker’s 136-page decision, he stated that “Proposition 8 fails to advance any rational basis in singling out gay men and lesbians for denial of a marriage license.”16

 Proponents of Proposition 8 were unable to justify why gay and lesbian couples should be denied the right to marry.
 Thus, Walker ruled that the ban on marriage had no legal basis and unfairly targeted gay and lesbian couples.
 Prop 8 supporters were outraged and argued that Walker’s sexual orientation (who was openly gay) was a conflict of interest.